magcloud-project/magcloud-backend-api/HELP.md

 The following was discovered as part of building this project:

-* The original package name 'hackathon.redbean-backend' is invalid and this project uses 'hackathon.redbeanbackend' instead.
+* The original package name 'hackathon.redbean-backend' is invalid and this project uses 'co.bearus.magcloud' instead.

 # Getting Started